 Why should you update?

-Software development does not always end after publishing; the developers continue to work on the model to improve the product, and such improvements can only be channeled to end-users through update releases.
-In most cases, the operating system in your computer or network is able to detect and download the new updates for installation.
+Software development does not always end after publishing; the developers continue to improve the product years after, and such improvements can only be channeled to end-users through update releases.
+In most cases, the operating system in a workstation is able to detect and download the new updates for installation.

 How do you update?

 There is nothing too technical about keeping your device up-to-date or updated.
-However, the way you update a web browser is a bit different from how you update your laptop’s or PC’s Operating System.
+However, the way you update a web browser is a bit different from how you update your workstation’s operating system.
 But in general the processes are simple and does not take much time.